renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_util_strip_codes <text>
 ```

-Strips formatting codes from text in, saves result into parameter `REPLY`.
+Strips formatting codes from the text in saves the result into parameter `REPLY`.

 ---